mathpathconsole/mathpath/README.md

 2. Matplotlib
 3. Kivy and KivyMD

 SymPy and Matplotlib for mathematical drivers.
-Powerful Gui libraries Kivy and KivyMD for screen design.
+Powerful Gui libraries are Kivy and KivyMD for screen design.

 https://github.com/mathpathconsole/mathpath/assets/116816908/3ae7f065-4c06-4728-b3a6-dc999e181782